aknackiron/testdroid-documentation/testdroid-cloud-integration/api/examples/index.md

 ## Project sharing

-This feature allows you to share your project with another Testdroid Cloud user.
+This feature allows you to share your project with another Bitbar Testing user.

 **note:** Please remember to put your **access_token** to HTTP **request URL**